fnca-open-standards/ticket/Open-Ticket-Specification.md

 Since this format can be used for transmissions of tickets as well as retrieval of tickets by API call, this will only have a value if this is a transmission.

 **Trace (trace)** array of trace objects - this section contains the trace information for this ticket.
-The trace information is information appended to the ticket by each system that processes a ticket.
+The optional trace information is appended to the ticket by each system that processes a ticket.
 This allows for inspecting the path the ticket has taken through various systems.
 This information will be more critical as more systems are used for processing and forwarding tickets.

 > **DateTime (dateTime)** DateTime - The date and time of the event (ticket send or receive).
 >